 Personality

-A well-structured behavior prompt ensures consistent, helpful interactions.
+A well-structured behavior prompt produces consistent interactions.
 Organize it into these sections:Task and context

 Establish the agent’s identity and functional scope, including tool usage instructions:Conversational style